DevOps-Module/project1/README.md

-Here we will put documenttation of out codes.
+Here we will put documenttation of out codes
+I deleted martins.py file.